Optimizing the interaction geometry of inverse Compton scattering x-ray sources

 Equation \eqref{eq:BrillianceTot2} shows two important scalings: First, we find that the brilliance scales with $\gamma^4$, which originates from the improved geometric emittance with increased electron energy.
 This not only results in a smaller x-ray source size, but also allows for tighter focusing of the laser pulse.
-In a head-on geometry, the electron energy is fixed by the desired x-ray energy and laser wavelength.
-If the interaction angle is varied, however, this scaling can be exploited for any desired x-ray energy.
+In a head-on geometry, the electron energy is fixed by the desired x-ray energy for a given laser wavelength.
+However, if the interaction angle can be varied, this scaling can be exploited for any desired x-ray energy.
 This will be further explored in Sec.~\ref{sec:GrazingAngleICS}.\\

 Second, Eq.~\eqref{eq:BrillianceTot2} shows that $B_\mathrm{x} \propto N_\mathrm{e} / \epsilon_n^4$.
 For space charge dominated electron beams, it holds that $N_\mathrm{e}/\epsilon_{\mathrm{n}}^2 = \mathrm{constant.}$ As a result we find that the x-ray brilliance increases with a lower bunch charge.
-This counterintuitive result is a direct consequence of the assumption that the spot size of the electron and laser beams are matched $(\sigma_L = \sigma_e)$, which is an assumption that cannot hold indefinitely, as it is obviously limited by the diffraction limit.
+This counterintuitive result is a direct consequence of the assumption that the spot size of the electron and laser beams are matched $(\sigma_L = \sigma_e)$, which is an assumption that cannot hold indefinitely, as it is obviously limited by the laser beam diffraction limit.
 In the remainder of this section we calculate the x-ray flux and brilliance with realistic electron and laser beam descriptions, and find the optimized laser focus and the corresponding bunch charge to match the electron spot size to the laser pulse.\\